-478. SEMINAR IN TEXTILES.
+478. Seminar in Textiles.
 Spring.
 Credit one hour.
-Seniors by permission of instructors.
-Misses Bonès, Stout, White.
+Graduates; undergraduates by special permission of Textiles and Clothing staff.
 Time to be arranged.
-Room 278.
+Misses Stout and White.

 Critical discussion of research literature.
 Class activities may include panel discussion, field trips, reports by students, staff, or others with special knowledge in certain areas of the textile field.